R3try0/Deadsec-Ransomware/README.md

-# Ransomware for Linux and Windows Platforms
+# Deadsec-Ransomware for Linux and Windows Platforms

 **Note:** This project is intentionally incomplete to prevent misuse by script kiddies.
 If you encounter difficulties in building it, please feel free to reach out to me for assistance.